-- 20 oz. plastic bottle cut in half (you will use the end w/ the cap).
+- 20 oz. plastic bottle, cut in half (use the end with the cap)

-Re-cut your cuttings under water using a 45 degree angle cut.
-Soak a piece of toilet paper in the cloning solution & ring out until it's wet, but not dripping.
+Re-cut your cuttings underwater, using a 45-degree angle cut.
+Soak a piece of toilet paper in the cloning solution and wring it out until it's wet, but not dripping.
 Remove the cuttings from the water and place the cut ends together.
 Wrap the toilet paper around the cut ends of the cuttings.

 Place the cuttings in the open end of the plastic bottle and push through until the toilet paper comes out the cap end of the bottle.
 Wrap the toilet paper in newspaper.

-Take & cut the corner off a plastic baggie and wrap it around the newspaper to avoid the newspaper drying out while the cuts are in transit.
+Cut the corner off a plastic baggie and wrap it around the newspaper to prevent it from drying out during transit.
 Secure the baggie with a rubber band.

-Proceed to wrap the entire cap end in masking tape securing it to the neck of the bottle.
+Wrap the entire cap end in masking tape, securing it to the neck of the bottle.